microsoft/devicescript/README.md

-# Jacscript
+# DeviceScript

-Jacscript is a programming language for scripting [Jacdac](https://aka.ms/jacdac) services.
+DeviceScript is a programming language for scripting [Jacdac](https://aka.ms/jacdac) services.

 It has JavaScript-like syntax and is compiled to a custom VM bytecode, which can run in very constrained environments (VM itself compiles to 10kB of code, with the floating point library and Jacdac SDK adding further 30kB).

 This repository contains:
-* [jacdac-c submodule](https://github.com/microsoft/jacdac-c), including sources for Jacdac client libraries and Jacscript VM
+* [jacdac-c submodule](https://github.com/microsoft/jacdac-c), including sources for Jacdac client libraries and DeviceScript VM
-* `compiler/` - sources for Jacscript compiler
+* `compiler/` - sources for DeviceScript compiler
-* `runtime/jacscript-vm/` - glue files to build Jacscript VM as WASM module using [emscripten](https://emscripten.org/); `vm/dist/` contain pre-built files
+* `runtime/jacscript-vm/` - glue files to build DeviceScript VM as WASM module using [emscripten](https://emscripten.org/); `vm/dist/` contain pre-built files
 * `jacs/samples/` - sample Jacscript programs
 * `runtime/posix/` - implementation of Jacdac SDK HAL for grown-up POSIX-like operating systems (as opposed to embedded platforms)